timescale/docs/use-timescale/alerting.md

 # Alerting

-There are a variety of different alerting solutions you can use in conjunction with TimescaleDB that are part of the PostgreSQL ecosystem.
+There are a variety of different alerting solutions you can use in conjunction with Timescale that are part of the PostgreSQL ecosystem.
 Regardless of whether you are creating custom alerts embedded in your applications, or using third-party alerting tools to monitor event data across your organization, there are a wide selection of tools available.